fastlane/fastlane/fastlane/docs/FAQs.md

 ##### Use a Gemfile

 Follow the [CocoaPods Gemfile Guide](https://guides.cocoapods.org/using/a-gemfile.html) to set up your initial Gemfile.
-From the on launch `fastlane` using:
+From then on launch `fastlane` using:

 ```
 bundle exec fastlane ...